The Betrothed

 The Betrothed (I promessi sposi, /it/) is an Italian historical novel by Alessandro Manzoni.
-The novel was first published in three volumes in 1827; it was significantly revised and rewritten until the definitive version was published between 1840 and 1842.
+The novel was first published in three volumes between 1825 and 1827; it was significantly revised and rewritten until the definitive version was published between 1840 and 1842.
 It has been called the most famous and widely read novel in the Italian language.

-Set in the Duchy of Milan in 1628, during the years of Spanish rule, the novel is also noted for its extraordinary description of the plague that struck Milan around 1630.

-The novel deals with a variety of themes, for example: the illusory nature of political power and the inherent injustice of any legal system; the range of character among the Christian clergy from the cowardice of the parish priest Don Abbondio to the heroic sanctity of others (the friar Padre Cristoforo, the cardinal Federico Borromeo); and the unwavering strength of love (the relationship between Renzo and Lucia, and their struggle to finally meet again and be married).
-The novel is renowned for offering keen insights into the meanderings of the human mind.
+Set in the Duchy of Milan in 1628 during the years of Spanish rule under the Spanish Habsburg, the novel is noted for its extraordinary description of the 1629–1631 Italian plague, particularly the one that struck Milan around 1630.
+Although it is a historical romance due its portrayal of the unwavering strength of love (the relationship between Renzo and Lucia, and their struggle to finally meet again and be married), it also deals with a variety of themes, such as the illusory nature of political power and the inherent injustice of any legal system and the range of character among the Christian clergy from the cowardice of the parish priest Don Abbondio to the heroic sanctity of others (the friar Padre Cristoforo and the cardinal Federico Borromeo).

 Writing and publication

 Manzoni found the basis for his novel in late April 1821 when he read a 1627 Italian edict that specified penalties for any priest who refused to perform a marriage when requested to do so.
 More material for his story came from Giuseppe Ripamonti's Milanese Chronicles.

-The first version, Fermo e Lucia, was written between April 1821 and September 1823. but never published it in his lifetime.
+The first version, Fermo e Lucia, was written between April 1821 and September 1823.

+The first version was never published in his lifetime.
 He then heavily revised it, finishing in August 1825; it was published on 15 June 1827 after 22 months (1 year and 10 months) of corrections and proof-checking.
 Manzoni's chosen title, Gli sposi promessi, was changed for the sake of euphony shortly before its final commitment to printing.
 In the early 19th century, there was still controversy as to what form the standard literary language of Italy should take.
 Manzoni was firmly in favour of the dialect of Florence and, as he himself put it, after "washing his clothes in the Arno [the river passing through Florence]", he revised the novel's language for its republication in 1842, cleansing it of many Lombard regionalisms.
 The original name of one of the protagonists, Fermo, was changed for the same reason to Lorenzo.